kelleyvanevert/adventofcode2022/readme.md

   _Update: actually, with `--release`, it takes around 2m._

-  Day 17 seemed to just be a simple simulation, but then too, the bonus is intractable, so there must be some way to phrase it differently, that I haven't though of yet.
+  Day 17 seemed to just be a simple simulation, but then too, the bonus is intractable, so there must be some way to phrase it differently, that I haven't thought of yet.

   _Update (on day 24): I've solved the bonus part now, too.
 I knew it had to be something with a repeating pattern, but I couldn't figure out how to do that.
 (Using LCM of 5 and 10091 doesn't just work, because the rock placement pattern might be different, etc.) But then, reading Reddit, someone described how to do it: take the relative heights of the top blocks + the next rock and jet index as a hash.
 Smart!
 Using that technique, both parts now run in a constant time of just around 5ms, which is basically just the overhead of getting to the repeating part, and the last bit of work afterwards.
 Nice! :)_

+  _Update (on day 25): I've now also solved the bonus part of day 16, after rewriting it to, just like 19, also work with a breadth-first beam search.
+Way simpler, way more performant._

 - **Day 18.**